python/cpython/Doc/library/sqlite3.rst

 represents the connection to the database.

-In order to execute SQL statements and fetch results from SQL queries, use a database cursor.
+In order to execute SQL statements and fetch results from SQL queries, you'll use a database cursor.
 Call :meth:`con.cursor() <Connection.cursor>` to create the :class:`Cursor`::

    cur = con.cursor()

-Now, create a database table ``movie`` with columns for title, release year, and review score.
+Now you'll create a database table ``movie`` with columns for title, release year, and review score.
 For simplicitly, just use column names in the table declaration: thanks to the `flexible typing`_ feature of SQLite,